performant-commits/performantcommits/README.md

  This project is quite new.
 More details, instructions, and content to come.

- Labding page built and maintained in React, TypeScript, and NextJS.
+ The landing page is built and maintained in React, TypeScript, and NextJS.
 Deployed on Vercel.

  # Usage